Here's a great opportunity for your children to learn how to serve others:

 Over 1/2 the world's population suffers dreadful illness and high mortality rates due to contaminated drinking water.

-For only $25 you can provide a water filtration system for a family in Guatemala.
-You will receive a photo of the family that gets your filtration system.
+For only $35 you can provide a water filtration system for a family in Guatemala.
+You can even receive a photo of the family that gets your filtration system if you like - just ask.

 The Maya Relief Foundation has started a women's group that will be collecting donations and distributing the systems.
 If you would like to make a donation, go to their website: